patkoch/iac_terraform_azure/vm/win11/README.md

 ```
 az account show
 ```
-In the output you should see your subscription of choice.
+In the output, you should see your subscription of choice.
 In my case, I'm using my Visual Studio subscription:

 ![alt text](pictures/01_az-account-show.png)

 ## 3.2 Clone this repository

-Clone this repository by running following git command:
+Clone this repository by running the following git command:

 ```
 git clone https://github.com/patkoch/iac_terraform_azure.git